Be sure to check out our list of herbal classes!

 • Can we reclaim urban spaces for the public to engage in land stewardship as a path toward biodiversity & a path toward true sovereignty and security over our own health & well-being?

-In 2017 alone, 500 gallons of glyphosate were applied to the grounds of New York City parks, schools, hospitals, retirement homes, community centers, & government buildings.
-Glyphosate has now been proven to increase the risk of Non-Hodgkins lymphoma by 41%.
-We also know this toxin, & may others like it, contribute to auto-immune, neuro-degeneration, infertility, leaky gut, heart disease and unforeseen others.
+In 2017 alone, over 500 gallons of glyphosate were applied to the grounds of New York City’s parks, schools, hospitals, retirement homes, community centers, and government buildings.
+Glyphosate exposure has been linked to a 41% increase in Non-Hodgkin’s lymphoma, along with rising rates of autoimmune disorders, neurodegeneration, infertility, cardiovascular disease, and other chronic illnesses.

-What if these “invasive” plants could actually support the very dis-ease perpetrated by these chemicals?
+What if the very plants we label “invasive” could actually help heal the diseases perpetuated by these chemicals?

 Learn More